stperrakis/stperrakis/README.md

 ## About Me

-I'm deeply intrigued by the wonders of artificial intelligence, especially when it comes to unraveling patterns and insights from visual data.
-My journey in computer science has been a thrilling adventure, where I've dived headfirst into the captivating realms of deep learning algorithms, computer vision techniques, and image processing methodologies.
+I'm deeply intrigued by artificial inteligence especially on visual data.

-- 📫 How to reach me: stylperr@gmail.com
+How to reach me: stylperr@gmail.com
 - Happy coding! 🚀